 More than 1 million species – including the orangutan – threatened with extinction

-Among other findings, the report reveals that more than 1 million of the world’s estimated 8 million existing species are threatened with extinction – including the orangutan.
+Among other findings, the report reveals that more than 1 million of the world’s estimated 8 million existing species (animals as well as plants) are threatened with extinction – including the orangutan.
 And several of them may even go extinct within decades.
 The number of endangered species is at record high and is already up to hundreds of times larger than the past 10 million years’ average.

 However, according to Forbes Science, the number of species threatened with extinction is likely much higher than the report’s 1 million, since microbes such as bacteria, algae, and fungi were not included in its investigation.
 Microbes are crucial to the preservation of ecosystems.
 Among other functions, microbes help decompose dead organic matter, allowing the release of essential nutrients for plants.
 They can fix nitrogen from the air and prevent depletion, which can lead to desert-like landscapes and impeding vegetation.
 If such microbes are threatened with extinction too, the situation is much more critical than what the IPBES report finds.